-Not to start off on a big ol’ “warning” note but it’s necessary for this pose: while dealing with headstand (salamba sirsasana) it’s imperative that you learn from an experienced, qualified yoga teacher that can analyze your alignment in person and give direct feedback.
+Not to start off on a big ol’ “warning” note but it’s necessary for this pose: while dealing with doing a headstand (salamba sirsasana) it’s imperative that you learn from an experienced, qualified yoga teacher that can analyze your alignment in person and give direct feedback.
 If you have a neck injury avoid this pose.

 This mini outline is only designed to supplement your practice and education.
 I recommend that you grab a kale salad and sip some green tea while reading through these instructions before attempting the pose.
 See you on your mat!